 Incontinence Management Change Up Could Make Dad’s Fishing Trip Possible

 Dear Carol: My father is 72 and is in the moderate stages of dementia.
 Before his dementia diagnosis, he was an active hunter and fisherman.
 He also has incontinence issues due to prostate cancer, surgery, and treatment.
 This requires an external urinary attachment system to maintain an active daily life.
 My mother, as his primary caregiver, works diligently to keep the system and attachments clean and in working order.
 However, he is at the stage in his dementia journey where he is not able to maintain this attachment on his own.
 Yet he is defiant when we try to explain that he cannot go on trips with friends because his friends cannot be expected to clean and maintain the system.
 Now a car trip is planned that will take them to a cottage they like so that they can fish.
-How do we help him to understand it is no longer possible, not due to the virus, but because he could become infected without help with cleaning the device? – MH
+How do we help him to understand it is no longer possible because he could become infected without help with cleaning the device? – MH

 Continue reading after product list: